-Draw Shot Challenge (DSC) The calculation made by taking the average distance of the Last robin.
+Draw Shot Challenge (DSC) The calculation made by taking the average distance of the Last Stone to assist in the determination of ranking after a round robin.

-Stone Draws (LSD), excluding the least favourable LSD(s), and used, if required, to assist in the determination of ranking after a round the playing end.
+Draws (LSD), excluding the least favourable LSD(s), and used, if required, playing end.

-Draw Weight The momentum required for a delivered stone to reach the house at the stone reached the hog line at the delivery end.
+Draw Weight The momentum required for a delivered stone to reach the house at the reached the hog line at the delivery end.

-Electronic Hog Line Device A device that indicated if a stone was released by a player before thrown eight stones and/or the score has been decided.
+Electronic Hog Line Device A device that indicated if a stone was released by a player before the stone eight stones (5 in Mixed Doubles) and/or the score has been decided.

-End A portion of a curling game that is completed when each team has play.
+End A portion of a curling game that is completed when each team has thrown ceremony, when the last game of the competition ends.